EXTENSIVE UPDATE 2021

 If we think about this price category, there is also the alternative of the Pentax 645Z that is a little less expensive than the GFX, but this is an older model that unfortunately hasn’t been updated from 2014, and it is not a mirrorless camera, but a DSLR medium format so it belongs to a different category considering the size and functionalities.
 So, in fact, these 2 cameras couldn’t be placed in the exact same category, but the Pentax would rather belong to the classical medium format cameras, like the classical Hasselblad or the Phase One.

-In the same category of mirrorless medium format cameras the alternative is the Hasselblad XD1-50C, the one I mentioned in the beginning and which will be the prize for the winner of the Hasselblad Masters Awards (fingers double crossed I will be the one – don’t forget to vote for me!), but the Hasselblad and its lenses are more than 25% more expensive than the GFX, so the purchase of this camera becomes more difficult.
+In the same category of mirrorless medium format cameras, the alternative is the Hasselblad XD1-50C, the one I mentioned in the beginning and which will be the prize for the winner of the Hasselblad Masters Awards (fingers double crossed I will be the one – don’t forget to vote for me!), but the Hasselblad and its lenses are more than 25% more expensive than the GFX, so the purchase of this camera becomes more difficult.

 CONCLUSION OF THE FUJIFILM GFX 50S REVIEW

 In my opinion, the dynamic range is the biggest selling point of this camera and it can change the way you do photography completely.
 It opens so many doors for so many experiments and it allows you to cover so many situations that you couldn’t easily cover with the normal dynamic range.
-In this respect, I’d say, even if this camera is quite expensive comparing to a DSLR or a full frame mirrorless, it is definitely worth the investment if you go for large prints, high amount of detail, wonderful color depth and the ability to shoot a great range of situations without needing to think about bracketing or other tricks to cover for having extreme highlights and extreme shadows in the same image.
-It is not an easy to make investment and my heart skipped a beat when I pressed the “Pay Now” button, but when you overcome the sudden heart attack of the “Pay Now” moment, you don’t regret it for one more second and the creative joy begins.
+In this respect, I’d say, even if this camera is quite expensive comparing to a DSLR or a full-frame mirrorless, it is definitely worth the investment if you go for large prints, high amount of detail, wonderful color depth and the ability to shoot a great range of situations without needing to think about bracketing or other tricks to cover for having extreme highlights and extreme shadows in the same image.
+It is not easy to make such an investment and my heart skipped a beat when I pressed the “Pay Now” button, but when you overcome the sudden heart attack of the “Pay Now” moment, you don’t regret it for one more second and the creative joy begins.

 I hope this review was useful both for those who want to invest in a medium format system so to take their photography to the next level, and for those who want to keep themselves informed about what is happening in photography and what are the most advanced and revolutionary systems out there.

-I consider the Fujifilm GFX 50S a revolutionary camera and this is one of the reasons I am working with it, because I believe in innovation and revolutionary creations that take photography one step further, and in the case of fine art photography, which is my main photography medium, I believe in taking photography closer to art and for this we need powerful tools that can express our vision, so to transform photography into (en)Visionography.
+I consider the Fujifilm GFX 50S a revolutionary camera and this is one of the reasons I am working with it because I believe in innovation and revolutionary creations that take photography one step further, and in the case of fine art photography, which is my main photography medium, I believe in taking photography closer to art and for this, we need powerful tools that can express our vision, so to transform photography into (en)Visionography.

 What is (en)Visionography?
 If you’re not familiar with this blog and with my concept of (en)Visionography you can find more details on the (en)Visionography page on my website, in my extensive collection of Black and White Fine Art Tutorials, in my video tutorial Long Exposure – Creating (en)Visionography and my book From Basics to Fine Art – Black and White Photography with co-author Joel Tjintjelaar.
 You can also join the (en)Visionography community on Facebook to share your black and white fine art images with 15 000 people.

 If there is something else you want to know about the Fujifilm GFX 50S that I haven’t elaborated upon in this review, please feel free to add your questions in the comments and I’ll get back to you and update the review addressing the questions you have.
+I will get back with whatever interesting findings about the GFX in the future.
+If you want to receive the news you can subscribe and get them in your inbox.

 If you found what you need here, feel free to re-share this article with your friends and fellow photographers, so the knowledge reaches everyone.